rp7398/emotion-detection/employee-emotion-system/README.md

 # Employee Emotion & Task Optimization System

-An ML-powered system that detects employee emotions from text and recommends tasks accordingly.
+An ML-powered system that detects employee emotions from text statements and recommends tasks based on the predicted mood.

 ---